 What, Me Worry?

 Milton Friedman quoted an old expression that to catch a thief, you should unleash a thief.
 If you want to stop a businessman’s monopoly, then you set a businessman to break it down.
 You never send a government bureaucrat after it.
 Throughout history, contrary to popular opinion, some of the biggest U.S. companies that have gotten immense has been through state regulation, intensive lobbying, and government-led barrier to entry efforts.
-If the anti-trust crowd is fearful of monopoly, then the best thing it can do is to deregulate industry, shrink the size and scope of government, and allow the free market to be what it is supposed to be: free.We value your comments!
-Please weigh in on our comment section below.
+If the anti-trust crowd is fearful of monopoly, then the best thing it can do is to deregulate industry, shrink the size and scope of government, and allow the free market to be what it is supposed to be: free.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com